scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Some file systems are designed to run on a single CPU while others like Network File System (NFS) which is among distributed file systems are designed to let different processes on multiple computers access a common set of files.
 These file systems guarantees sequential consistency which means that it prevents any process from reading a file while another process is reading the file.
 Distributed parallel file systems (Lustre) allow simultaneous access to the file by different processes; however it is very important to have a parallel I/O library; otherwise the file system will process the I/O requests it gets serially, yielding no real benefit from doing parallel I/O.
-Figure `fig:pattern-formats` shows the I/O pattern compared between different file formats.
+Figure :ref:`fig:pattern-formats` shows the I/O pattern compared between different file formats.

 .. figure:: figs/panels/trj-access-patterns.pdf